 3. The right to refuse unusually dangerous work, without repercussions or fear of reprisals.

-Your three rights – and your ability to exercise them – are protected under The Saskatchewan Employment Act.
+Your four rights – and your ability to exercise them – are protected under The Saskatchewan Employment Act.

 - Understanding Occupational Health and Safety in Saskatchewan (Government of Saskatchewan Publication, 2022)

 - Fact Sheet: Amendments to The Saskatchewan Employment (Part III) Act Come into Force (May 2023, Published by the Gov. of Saskatchewan)